evandotdev/evandotdev/README.md

 📍 Software engineer based in Singapore.

-👷 I build AI products end-to-end - from infrastructure and model pipelines to shipping production SaaS.
+👷 I build products - -> 1 - from infrastructure and model pipelines to shipping production SaaS.

 Previously Lead / Founding Software Engineer at [Tensorplex Labs](https://tensorplex.ai), where I designed and shipped [Dojo](https://dojo.network/) (Binance-backed) and grew product revenue from $2M → $3M ARR.
 Before that: backend at [OKX](https://www.okx.com/), autonomy/computer vision at AIDrivers.